uberamd/uberblog-hugo/content/post/getting-started-with-openshift-v3-on-vmware.md

 ![openshift architecture](/img/openshift-architecture.png)

 Instead of using Red Hat Enterprise Linux we'll stick to CentOS 7, but the rest is pretty accurate.
+We'll be creating 5 VMs during this tutorial, all running CentOS.
+One will be a master, 4 will be worker nodes.
+The master takes on more responsibility for OpenShift, including running the web UI and in our case the router.
+The nodes are where the application containers will live.

 Here is a rundown of the infrastructure we will be deploying and the role they fit into for the architecture diagram: